Dhanasekar-S/Aishwarya-NR.github.io/Experiences.md

 <h3>Research Assistant: Nanyang Technological University, Singapore |  Summer-2016</h3>

-- Worked as Research Assistant in NTU-Singapore for SenticNet under the guidance of Prof.Erik Cambria.
+- Worked as Research Assistant in NTU-Singapore for SenticNet under the guidance of Prof.<a href="http://sentic.net/erikcambria/">Erik Cambria</a>.

 - Developed a model for automatic satire detection in English text.